st3v/go-plugins/registry/memory/README.md

 # Memory Registry

-In-memory registry can be used where no coordination of third party dependency is required.
+In-memory registry can be used where no coordination or third party dependency is required.

 ## Usage